China's metrosexual men revive luxury shopping

 Chinese buyers backed away from buying bling before the once-a-decade Party Congress in October, when the new leadership was announced, so the strong November figures from Hong Kong may reflect a burst of pent-up demand.

-Sales of watches and pricey liquour took the biggest hit after the corruption crackdown, according to a survey from the Hurun Report, known for its annual China Rich List.
+Sales of watches and pricey liqueur took the biggest hit after the corruption crackdown, according to a survey from the Hurun Report, known for its annual China Rich List.

 Consumers are also becoming more choosy and sophisticated, preferring more inconspicuous luxury goods to logo-centric names such as Louis Vuitton.